-Advice for pet owners and livestock keepers on looking after the welfare of animals during the coronavirus (COVID-19) pandemic.
+Advice for pet owners, livestock and animal keepers on looking after the welfare of animals and people during the coronavirus (COVID-19) pandemic.
 This advice applies to England only.

 In line with public health guidance, you should:

-If you’re concerned about your pet because it has respiratory or digestive problems and a temperature, you should contact your vet who will decide whether testing is required.
+If you’re concerned about your pet because it has respiratory or digestive problems and a temperature, you should contact your vet who will decide if it needs to be tested.

 If you own a ferret